hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-general-purpose-kubeconfig-file-in-hpe-greenlake-for-containers.md

 metadata:
   name: cfe-demo-sa
 ```
-Run the following commands to create the service account and verify the service account has been created:
+Run the following commands to create the service account and verify that the service account has been created:

 ```bash
 $ kubectl apply -f serviceaccount.yaml